Best Places to Live in Georgia (2026 Home Guide)

 Key Takeaway

 The best places to live in Georgia for safety - Johns Creek, Milton, Peachtree City, and Roswell - share a mix of thoughtful urban design, community engagement, and efficient policing.
-Each provides a safe, family-friendly environment while maintaining access to Atlanta’s broader job and lifestyle opportunities.
+Each provides a community-focused environment with publicly available safety data while maintaining access to Atlanta’s broader job and lifestyle opportunities.

 Explore Top 10 Safest Cities in Georgia for national comparisons.